 While we expect strength for global markets, 2017 is a year for vigilance.
 The likelihood of a down year is higher than in recent years.
 We don't believe this warrants immediate action, however it may eventually.
-Beyond this, we must also watch for changing leadership: Non-US equities often begin outperforming in the years following a US presidential election.
+Beyond this, we must also watch for changing leadership: Non-US stocks often begin outperforming in the years following a US presidential election.
 Sentiment has progressed much more slowly in Europe than America, and uncertainty in the region will likely fade throughout the year as it did in the US in 2016.
 A leadership shift isn't certain in 2017-but we are watching for it.

 ii Ibid.
-10-Year US Treasury yield, 31/12/2015 - 31/12/2016.
+10-Year US Treasury yield, 12/31/2015 - 12/31/2016.